LiterateInk/Pawdirecte/README.md

 - `@vpuedro` (on Discord) who told me a token authentication method was possible ;
 - [CriosChan](https://github.com/crioschan) for helping in our experiments against ED's API ;
 - [EcoleDirecte](https://www.ecoledirecte.com/) for their app !

-## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.